Where to See Puffins in Iceland

 Photo from Spectacular 2.5 Hour Big Whale Safari & Puffin Watching RIB Boat Tour with Transfer from Husavik

-It is as easy to take a puffin watching boat tour from the northern towns of Akureyri and Húsavík as it is from Reykjavík; throughout the summer, multiple operators set out into Eyjafjörður and Skjálfandi respectively, and return with incredible success rates.
+It is as easy to take a puffin-watching boat tour from the northern towns of Akureyri and Husavik as it is from Reykjavík; throughout the summer, multiple operators set out into Eyjafjordur and Skjalfandi, respectively, and return with incredible success rates.

 Photo from Spectacular 2.5 Hour Big Whale Safari & Puffin Watching RIB Boat Tour with Transfer from Husavik

-From Húsavík, you can book a tour on a RIB vessel to head out in hunt of diverse wildlife.
-Most of these tours will make a stop at Flatey island, which is renowned for the sheer number of puffins that crowd it.
-From Akureyri, there is not quite the same centre of puffin life, but there are whale-watching tours that focus on finding seabirds too, such as this one, that will most likely result in you seeing many of these creatures in the seas and on the craggy coasts of Eyjafjorður.
+From Husavik, you can book a puffin and whale-watching tour on a RIB vessel to head out in hunt for diverse wildlife.
+Most of these tours will make a stop at Flatey Island, which is renowned for the sheer number of puffins that crowd it.
+From Akureyri, there is not quite the same center of puffin life, but there are whale-watching tours that focus on finding seabirds that will most likely result in you seeing many of these creatures in the seas and on the craggy coasts of Eyjafjordur.

 - See also: Wildlife and Animals of Iceland